-From your Black Board unit, access the Reading List link in the unit tools (BB Ultra) or Reading List in the main menu (BB Original)
+- From your Learnline unit, access the Reading List link in the unit tools (BB Ultra) or Reading List in the main menu (BB Original)

-The library will check your list, fulfill digitisation requests, ensure the list is copyright compliant, etc.
+- The library will check your list, purchase resources if required, fulfill digitisation requests, ensure the list is copyright compliant, etc.

-Make it visible in your unit to students
+- Make the Reading List visible to your students in your unit

 Introduction to Reading List